Button spider

-Button spider is a common name used in Southern Africa to refer to local members of the spider genus, Latrodectus, the family Theridiidae.
-There are both black and brown button spiders in Southern Africa, that are known elsewhere as widow spiders.
+Button spider is a common name used in Southern Africa to refer to local members of the spider genus Latrodectus in the family Theridiidae.
+There are both black and brown button spiders in Southern Africa, known elsewhere as widow spiders.
 Seven Latrodectus species can be found in Southern Africa; six of them are native, one is possibly imported.

 Venom

 All species of Latrodectus are venomous to humans, and their bite constitutes a medical emergency.
 Envenomation by these spiders can be fatal to children and ill or infirm adults but there has never been a documented fatality from any button spider species in Southern Africa.
 Ordinarily, the body mass of a healthy adult is sufficient to dilute the venom to less than a fatal concentration.
 In most species, only the female spider is capable of effectively delivering the venom to humans as the males have much smaller chelicerae.

 Although rarely fatal, the symptoms of the bite are often incredibly painful and medical attention is recommended following any Latrodectus species bite, as complications relating to the bite can arise.
 Treatment of bites is usually supportive, administering opiates for pain and benzodiazepines for spasms.
 An antidote is available in South Africa for the bites of both L. indistinctus and L. geometricus, however it is only used for severe cases of envenomation due to its potentially severe side effects.
 Individuals who are allergic to the venom may also require epinephrine (adrenaline) or diphenhydramine to treat subsequent anaphylaxis.